#3 — Repeating words for emphasis

 Notice how please repeats?
 It doesn’t overdo the dialogue since they’re separated out.
 It feels smooth.

-On the other hand, I had a writer recently use the word please about five times in one spot.
+On the other hand, I’ve seen writers use the word please about five times in one spot.

 “Please, Elie,” I begged.
 “Please.
 You have to do this.
 Please.
 You know how much this means to me.
 Please.
 You have to!
 Please!”